 Figure 1: Adapted from Hendershot GE, et.al., Infertility and age: an unresolved issue.
 Family Planning Perspectives.
 Vol,14;5 (Sept./Oct 1982), p.
 288 Ó The Alan Guttmacher Institute.

-While a woman’s age—and the related decline in egg quality and quantity—isn’t always the exact cause of infertility, it is a good indicator that something else may be awry.
-Infertility is generally defined as the inability to conceive within 12 months for women under the age of 35 and within 6 months for those over the age of 35.
+By accounting for age-related declines in egg quality and quantity, your reproductive endocrinologist can personalize your initial evaluation.
+Infertility is generally defined as the inability to conceive within 12 months for women under the age of 35, and within 6 months for those over the age of 35.

 Making an Informed Decision: When to See a Fertility Specialist

-Use your age to empower you to take proactive steps in your family building.
+When thinking about your fertility options, your age can empower you to take proactive steps in your family building.
 Women under the age of 35 who have been trying for a year (or over 35 that have been trying for 6 months), should talk with a reproductive endocrinologist.

 Which Fertility Treatment to Consider

-The outcomes of fertility treatments mirror the chances of getting pregnant on your own; as a woman ages, her chances of success begin to decrease—another reason taking the proactive step of talking to a fertility specialist as soon as you suspect a problem is important.
+The outcomes of fertility treatments vary based on a woman’s age.
+Because the chances of success begin to decrease with age, taking the proactive step of talking to a fertility specialist as soon as you suspect a problem is important.

 Chances of Getting Pregnant with Intrauterine Insemination (IUI)